sd2020spring/sd2020spring.github.io/_activities/setup.md

 ### Get the Reading Journal

+> **Note:** GitHub Classroom is not yet active for this class, so for the first day follow the instructions on [Assignment 1](/assignments/assignment-1) instead of what's below.
+We will switch back to this method once the Classroom is active.

 We will be using GitHub for a number of use cases in the class.

 * Turning in pre-class reading exercises